thales-markets/thales-data/README.md

 # thales-data

-This is a collection of utilities to query binary options data from Ethereum.
-This data has been indexed by The Graph via the subgraph the Thales team maintains: https://thegraph.com/explorer/subgraph/thales-markets/thales-options
+This is a collection of utilities to query Thales data from Ethereum.
+This data has been indexed by The Graph via the subgraph the Thales team maintains ([the subgraph code repo](https://github.com/thales-markets/thales-subgraph)).

 ## Supported queries